 - a.
-The investigator will provide a proposed statement of findings, copies of relevant documents, and any physical evidence considered to the dean of students within thirty working days of receipt of the respondent's statement, unless unusual circumstances require more time. - b.
-The dean of students and the investigator shall meet within fifteen working days to discuss the findings, and review the record. - c.
-Within fifteen working days from that meeting, the dean of students shall take one of the following actions: (1) request further investigation into the complaint; (2) dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or (3) proceed with an administrative disposition under Section 11-504: or prepare a complaint based on the allegations and proceed under subchapter 11-600.
-The Dean of Students shall advise the Title IX Coordinator and the complainant of the action chosen. - d.
-At the conclusion of a hearing under subchapter 11-600, a hearing officer shall, in accordance with Section 11-608 render a written decision.
-If the hearing officer determines by the greater weight of the credible evidence that this policy was violated, the hearing officer shall impose an appropriate sanction or sanctions from those provided in Appendix C, chapter 11 Student Discipline and Conduct Disciplinary actions can include, but are not limited to, documented warning, the imposition of conditions, probation, suspension, and expulsion. - e.
+The investigator will provide a proposed statement of findings, copies of relevant documents and any physical evidence considered to the Dean of Students within thirty (30) working days of receipt of the respondent's statement, unless unusual circumstances require more time. - b.
+Dean of Students and the investigator shall meet within fifteen (15) working days to discuss the findings, and review the record.

+- c.
+Within fifteen (15) working days from the meeting described in subsection b. above, the Dean of Students shall take one of the following actions: 1) request further investigation into the complaint; 2) dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or 3) proceed with an administrative disposition. - d.
+If the Dean of Students determines that this policy was violated, the dean, following consultation with the investigator or other knowledgeable person(s) as appropriate, shall determine whether to initiate a disciplinary action appropriate for the severity of the conduct pursuant to the Institutional Rules on Student Services and Activities (Chapter 11, Appendix C (p.
+131) of the General Information Catalog).
+Disciplinary actions can include, but are not limited to, documented warning, the imposition of conditions, probation, suspension, and dismissal. - e.
 As required by federal law, any disclosure of the findings and decision of the Office of the Dean of Students will be governed by the provisions of the Family Educational Rights and Privacy Act.